JPWDEN/jumpcloud/README.md

 Once the container is up and running, the application can be used exactly the same as the stand-alone method above, pointing to localhost:8080.<br><br>

-# Compatibility Notes
+# Compatibility
-1. This project was written on a VM running Ubuntu 18.04.
+This project was written on a VM running Ubuntu 18.04.
 Due to nuances in functionality with Docker, Go environments, and cURL, some modifications may be necessary to produce identical results on Windows platforms.<br><br>

 # Appreciation